-PIC24HJ12GP201/202 family digital signal controllers can be serially programmed while in the end application circuit.
-This is done with two lines for clock and data and three other lines for power, ground and the programming sequence.
-Serial programming allows customers to manufacture boards with unprogrammed devices and then program the digital signal controller just before shipping the product.
+PIC24HJ32GP202/204 and PIC24HJ16GP304 family microcontrollers can be serially programmed while in the end application circuit.
+This is done with two lines for clock and data, and three other lines for power, ground and the programming sequence.
+Serial programming allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 Serial programming also allows the most recent firmware or a custom firmware to be programmed.
 Refer to the "dsPIC30F/33F Flash Programming Specification" (DS70152) document for details about In-Circuit Serial Programming (ICSP).

-Any of the three pairs of programming clock/data pins can be used:
+Any of the following three pairs of programming clock/ data pins can be used: